4.8 Alpha-1 Agonists

 Monitor for elevated blood pressure, urinary retention, nervousness, or difficulty sleeping.

-Do not administer within 2 hours of bedtime.
+Do not administer within 2 hours of bedtime due to risk of insomnia.

 Pediatrics: There is limited data on whether pseudoephedrine can be used in children under the age of 4 years old, so it should be avoided.

-Older adult: It is safe to use in older adult populations, and no dosage adjustments are required for renal or liver dysfunction.
+Older adult: It is safe to use in older adult populations, and typically no dosage adjustments are required for renal or liver dysfunction, depending on comorbidities and cardiovascular effects.

 Drug interactions:

-- contraindicated in clients taking monoamine oxidase inhibitors (MAOIs), an antidepressant.
+- contraindicated in clients taking monoamine oxidase inhibitors (MAOIs), an antidepressant, due to hypertensive effects.

 Client Teaching